 Again Li inwardly sighed as the chief insult the Chinese had often used against Indians was brought up.
 Indeed, this was truly going to be difficult.
 "I am well aware of your intellect General Chawla.
 We would not have the Four Beasts without it."

 That only made Rakshata even more angry.
 "Bad choice of words Chinaman.
 Now I'm definitely not going to help you." she snarled, quickly turning around and giving her back to Li.
 "Make sure the door doesn't hit you on the way out."

-In spite of the obvious rejection, Li was quick to notice an underlying tone to the Black Knight Science Corps chief's anger.
+In spite of the obvious rejection, Li was quick to notice an underlying tone to the Black Knight Science Division chief's anger.
 Something that transcended mere bad blood.
 "I don't understand." he prodded.
 "I thought you didn't just see your designs as mere creations, but as your actual children."

 He then took note of the picture on Rakshata's desk, at least before Rakshata put the picture face down.
 He continued.
 "And with respect General, you don't strike me as the kind of woman who would reject her children.
 Not even out of spite."

 Rakshata sniffed at that, staying momentarily silent before responding.
 "You really don't know how I came to bear those quadruplets, do you?" she turned back, this time with intense hatred in her eyes and voice, such that even the stoic Li was visibly disturbed.
 "How an Indian woman like myself came to design weapons for her peoples' oppressors."